Ultraviolet germicidal irradiation: Mercury vapor lamps

-Light emitting diodes (LEDs)
+LEDs

 Recent developments in LED technology have led to commercially available UV-C LEDs.
 UV-C LEDs use semiconductors to emit light between 255 nm and 280 nm.
 The wavelength emission is tuneable by adjusting the material of the semiconductor.
 As of 2019, the electrical-to-UV-C conversion efficiency of LEDs was lower than that of mercury lamps.
 The reduced size of LEDs opens up options for small reactor systems allowing for point-of-use applications and integration into medical devices.
-Low power consumption of semiconductors introduce UV disinfection systems that utilized small solar cells in remote or Third World applications.
+The low power consumption of semiconductors has enabled UV disinfection systems powered by small solar cells to be deployed in remote or under-resourced regions.

 UV-C LEDs don't necessarily last longer than traditional germicidal lamps in terms of hours used, instead having more-variable engineering characteristics and better tolerance for short-term operation.
 A UV-C LED can achieve a longer installed time than a traditional germicidal lamp in intermittent use.
 Likewise, LED degradation increases with heat, while filament and HID lamp output wavelength is dependent on temperature, so engineers can design LEDs of a particular size and cost to have a higher output and faster degradation or a lower output and slower decline over time.